MN-01

 Plain Language

-Operators may not use variable-ratio reward mechanics — such as points, badges, or similar incentives delivered at unpredictable intervals — to encourage minors to engage more with the conversational AI service.
-The prohibition requires intent to encourage increased engagement, so incidental or fixed-schedule reward systems would not be covered.
+Operators may not use variable-ratio reward schedules — such as points or similar rewards given at unpredictable intervals — to encourage minor account holders to engage more with the conversational AI service.
+This targets addictive engagement mechanics like gamification badges or random rewards designed to drive compulsive use.
+The prohibition requires intent to encourage increased engagement, so incidental or non-manipulative reward systems may not be covered.

 (2) An operator shall not provide a minor account holder with points or similar rewards at unpredictable intervals with the intent to encourage increased engagement with the conversational artificial intelligence service.